PascalHoenisch/latm-blog/README.md

 ## Disclaimer
 This blog is also my first time using Node.js / Svelte.
-So I am testing around a lot and sometimes the live server might be down ;)
+So I am testing around a lot and sometimes the production server might be down ;)

 # Setup